Mutations of splitting maximal modifying modules: The case of reflexive polygons: Introduction

 \subsection{Conventions and Notations}

 In this paper, all modules are left modules.
-For a ring $R$, we denote by $\mc R$ the category of finitely generated $R$-modules, We denote $\add_R M$ to be the full subcategory consisting of direct summands of finite direct sums of some copies of $M\in\mc R$.
-We say $M\in\mc R$ is a \emph{generator} if $R\in\add_R M$.
-When we consider a composition of morphism, $fg$ means we firstly apply $f$ then $g$.
+For a ring $R$, we denote by $\mc R$ the category of finitely generated $R$-modules.
+We denote $\add_R M$ to be the full subcategory consisting of direct summands of finite direct sums of some copies of $M\in\mc R$.
+We call $\add_R M$ the \emph{additive closure} of $M$.
+We say that $M\in\mc R$ is a \emph{generator} if $R\in\add_R M$.
+When we consider a composition of morphism, $fg$ means we first apply $f$ then $g$.
 With this convention, $\Hom_R(M, X)$ is an $\End_R(M)$-module and $\Hom_R(X, M)$ is an $\End_R(M)^{\rm op}$-module.
 Similarly, in a quiver, a path $ab$ means $a$ then $b$.

 Also, we denote by $\Cl(R)$ the class group of $R$.
 When we consider a divisorial ideal (rank one reflexive $R$-module) $I$ as an element of $\Cl(R)$, we denote it by $[I]$.